-His main takeaway is the difference between the political systems in the U.S. and in Belgium: “The comparison between Belgian federalism and U.S. federalism is really interesting, because the U.S. is slowly moving from a confederacy towards a more unitary state, whereas Belgium is sort of moving in the opposite direction.
-It’s interesting to see what results from these trends, their consequences on society in general, and on the way the elections are conducted, and how people elect their officials.”
+“It’s enriching to look abroad and to broaden your horizon,” Hans says.
+Studying the U.S. political system through the IVLP allowed Hans to gain a deeper understanding of his own political world.
+“The comparison between Belgian federalism and U.S. federalism is really interesting because the U.S. is slowly moving from a confederacy towards a more unitary state, whereas Belgium is sort of moving in the opposite direction,” he observes.
+“It’s interesting to see what results from these trends, their consequences on society in general, and on the way the elections are conducted.”

 Nurturing a global perspective is crucial to being an effective leader, Hans believes.
 He finds inspiration in the words of German explorer and scientist Alexander von Humboldt: “The most dangerous worldview is the worldview of those who haven’t viewed the world.”